At a Glance

 Cyclical and Secular Determinants of Productivity in the Copper, Aluminum, Iron Ore, and Coal Industries

-This paper examines the perceived decline in mining productivity and suggests the decline could potentially be due to the unanticipated ...
+This paper examines the perceived decline in mining productivity and suggests it could potentially be due to an unanticipated growth in ...

 Linkages to the Resource Sector: The Role of Companies, Government, and International Development Cooperation

-This report provides some theoretical grounding in workforce planning.
-A comprehensive discussion on workforce planning in extractives ...
+This report provides some theoretical grounding in workforce planning, followed by a comprehensive discussion of workforce planning in ...

 Over sixty interviews with senior mining executives globally were compiled into this comprehensive survey, addressing key productivity ...